Can You Cancel a Debt Settlement Contract?

 Consequences of Debt Relief Cancellation

-This is a good time to recheck your budget and figure out where the money to repay your obligations could come from.
-If you find enough income to work with, you may be able to reach an agreement with your creditors to repay them over time.
+This is a good time to recheck your budget and figure out where to find the money to repay your obligations.
+If you find enough income to work with, it may increase the odds you can reach an agreement with your creditors.

-Understand that ignoring your debts could cause your creditors to step up collection efforts, or even file a lawsuit.
-Maintain contact with them even if it's uncomfortable or inconvenient.
+Ignoring your debts could mean your creditors step up collection efforts, or even file a lawsuit.
+Maintain contact with your creditors or debt collectors, even if it's uncomfortable or inconvenient.

 Can You Just Stop Paying a Debt Relief Company?